loukaschatz/Rent-A-Car-Website/README.md

-For starting the website
+Instruction steps:

-1) Run npm install.
+1) Type npm install.
 For installing all the needed packages.

-2)
+2) Type npm run dev.
+For starting the server service.